 – They have no idea how your foreign degree compares to Canadian credentials;

-- You have no local contacts they can easily phone up to do a reference check;
+– You have no local contacts they can easily phone up for a reference check;

 – They may worry you’re going to ask them to sponsor you for a visa.

 Now that’s quite a few red flags, isn’t it?
 No wonder newcomers often find it hard to get interviews!

 Thankfully, there are several ways you can work around this issue.1 comment | Leave a comment

 Last week, I was asked to provide a reference for someone.
 The reference form I had to fill was very well thought-out.
 It was obviously designed to elicit useful answers, not just vague statements along the lines of, “I think you should hire this applicant because he’s extremely professional”.

 Most importantly, this form included two questions that shed a lot of light on what truly matters to Canadian recruiters:

 - Is this person easy to get along with?
 Do others/coworkers/clients like him/her?